dschnare/purejs/README.markdown

     console.log(newFunc instanceof Function) Yes it is, but we can't treat it like one!

-**WARNING:** Due to a limitation of the JavaScript language, when attempting to use an object created from a constructor based off of Array.prototype as the arguments to Function.prototype.apply, an error will be thrown.
+**WARNING:** Due to a limitation of the JavaScript language, when attempting to use an object created from a constructor that has a prototype equal to Array.prototype as the arguments to Function.prototype.apply, an error will be thrown.
-To circumvent this you must provide a converter to the native array type.
+To circumvent this you must provide a converter to the native array type or uset the built-in 'valueOf()' method to convert the object to a native-array.

 **Example:**